 Just as it is with hypertension, there are many foods with which you can manage low blood pressure.
 Here are some foods that you must include to your diet if your blood pressure is in the lower range than normal.

 Dehydration takes a severe toll on your blood volume by decreasing it, and decreased blood volume may cause the blood pressure to drop.
 It is very essential to keep hydrated, especially when one is exercising.
 Drink plenty of water, or energising fluids like coconut water.

-People who have low blood pressure, must include vitamin B-12 in their diet.
+People who have low blood pressure must include vitamin B-12 in their diet.
 Inadequate vitamin B-12 can lead to anemia, which may lower your blood pressure levels.
 Eggs are very high in vitamin B 12.
-You must include eggs in your diet in any form possible, boiled, scrambled, curried etc.
+You must include eggs in your diet in any form possible, boiled, scrambled, curry, etc.

 Drinking licorice tea may help spike up extremely low blood pressure levels.
 This is because licorice, or mulethi, tea may reduce the effect of aldosterone - the hormone that helps regulate the impact of salt on the body - noted a study published in the British Medical Journal.

 Caffeine is known to temporarily spike up blood pressure.
 If your blood pressure had dipped suddenly and you begin to feel dizzy, guzzle a cup of coffee or tea.
 It may help spike blood pressure by stimulating the cardiovascular system and boosting your heart rate.

 Chewing five to six tulsi leaves every morning may help reinstate normal blood pressure levels.
 Consultant Nutritionist, Dr. Rupali says, tulsi leaves have high levels of potassium, magnesium and vitamin c, which can help in regulating your blood pressure.
 It is also loaded with an antioxidant called Eugenol, which keeps the blood pressure under control and lowers cholesterol levels.